Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

-In addition, governments and the military also use satellites to collect images of the Earth's surface for intelligence purposes or to monitor large-scale meteorological phenomena such as hurricanes.
+In addition, governments and militaries also use satellites to collect images of the Earth's surface for intelligence purposes or to monitor large-scale meteorological phenomena such as hurricanes.
 In particular, some satellites are designed as space telescopes, typically the Hubble Space Telescope, capable of capturing stunning images of stars and galaxies in space because they operate at altitudes beyond the atmosphere.

 When you see a “bright star” moving steadily across the night sky, it is most likely a satellite reflecting sunlight.
 These satellites move quickly because they are in low orbit and circle the Earth every few hours.
-So if you watch long enough, you may see the same satellite moving back across the sky every few hours.
+So if you watch long enough, you may see the same satellite moving back across the sky in a few hours.

 Civil Aircraft: When all lights are on, the aircraft can be so bright that it can be mistaken for Venus.